 Why do I hear a sound every time I copy something to the clipboard?

-When you upgraded from iClip 5.1.x to iClip 5.2, you'll start heaving a "whit" sound every time you copy something.
+When you upgraded from iClip 5.1.x to iClip 5.2, you'll start hearing a "whit" sound every time you copy something.
 That sound is made after iClip has detected that something has been copyied into the clipboard and has added it to iClip.
 To turn this sound off, open iClip's Preferences via its menu and uncheck the Play Sounds when iClip records and pastes clippings box under the Miscellaneous tab.

 You can also customize the sounds.

 While copying or cutting in Photoshop, you might notice that new clippings do not show up in the iClip Recorder.
 This is because Photoshop does not transfer the copied data to the clipboard unless Photoshop is made inactive, meaning that you bring another program to the front.
 Photoshop tries to be smart, avoiding filling the clipboard when it believes that it's the only app needing it - only when you switch to another app, it thinks it needs to fill the clipboard to provide the data to the other apps.
 Sadly, this is not the way Apple wants apps to do this, and iClip suffers as a result.
-We have contacted Adobe to bring this issue to their attention.

 When copying text with embedded pictures from Word or Excel, they may not paste into non-Office apps correctly - often, the images will be missing.
 This is a common problem with Microsoft apps and is unrelated to iClip.
 To work around this, copy text and images separately.

 Previous iClip Versions

 You may download older versions here.
 Note that these may not work well on recent Mac OS X versions any more, though: